Coeus-Group/coeus_newsportal_nodejs_backend/README.md

 npm install

+Execute tests using:

-Run npm test and upon success run the index.js file.
+- npm test

+To upload new articles into Coeusnews Database, run:

+-node index.js